 Is Antonio in love with Bassanio, and essentially being asked to finance his own heartbreak?
 In that case, maybe he's happy to die because that way his love for Bassanio will always outshine Portia's.
 With that in mind, Bassanio can be a clueless dunce or a callous one, cruelly taking advantage of his best friend's romantic feelings for him.

 Is Jessica a self-centered brat, or a sweet, loving girl who's genuinely sad at having to leave her father to be with the one she loves?
-For that matter, do she and Lorenzo really love each other or are they just stupid teenagers having a fling?
+For that matter, do she and Lorenzo really love each other or did she just leap at the first chance she had to escape from her oppressive father?
+Even their most "romantic" dialogue shows some ominous incompatibility.
 The 2004 film shows in the last scene that Jessica has kept Shylock's ring, which strongly suggests that she misses her father.

 Is Launcelot a lovable fool, or an anti-Semitic jerk prone to alarmingly insensitive humor?
 Are he and Jessica Like Brother and Sister, or is he in love with her and jealous of Lorenzo?
 Is Lorenzo legitimately jealous of him in turn, or just joking, or does he know that Launcelot had a thing for his wife and smugly rub it in his face?